-The Methanol Institute's Product Stewardship Committee commissioned the authors of the original manual, Alliance Consulting International, with the preparation of the second edition.
+The Methanol Institute's Product Stewardship Committee commissioned the authors of the original manual, Alliance Consulting International, with the preparation of the second edition and now fifth editions.
 They are an environmental and health and safety professional services firm based in San Diego, California.
 The project team consists of Enrique Medina (MS, CIH, Environmental specialist, editor, and project manager), and Robert R. Roberts (MS, MBA, Process Engineering and Reliability specialist).
 For additional information on Alliance Consulting International, please contact: